Security+: Earning continuing education units (CEUs) [updated 2021]

-On the other hand, there are some significant changes which you will be expected to take into account.
+There are some significant changes which you will be expected to take into account.
 Rather than making it more difficult to acquire CEUs, it will make it easier with a broader range of materials that it encompasses.
 More courses and activities will qualify, giving you a terrific opportunity to broaden your knowledge base.

-DoD Employees and Contractors
+DoD employees and contractors

 Since the beginning of 2011, in order to comply with DoD 8570.01-M, the DoD no longer recognizes GFL (Good For Life) certifications from CompTIA.
 Individuals need to meet the normal requirements for certification and they must pay the annual fee as part of their certification.
 The DOD can buy bulk tokens from CompTIA (minimum 10) to be used to pay for their employees’ annual fees.

-Candidate Code of Ethics
+Candidate code of ethics

 The CCoE reflects not only your personal ethics, but also the integrity of the entire CompTIA program, and all of its members.
 All earned CEUs can be revoked.
 There must be consequences to those who violate the ethics policy.

 These can include:

 - denial of certification, decertification and revocation of all previously granted certifications;